 Room amenities offer modern comforts like air-conditioning and an extra-large TV with a sound system.
 Guests also have access to personal butler service.

-The hotel’s in-house cafe, Café Imperial Wien, is locally famous for its Imperial Torte – a marzipan heavy cake.
-You also won’t want to miss their award-winning Restaurant Opus, and room service in a place like this isn’t a bad idea either.
+The hotel’s in-house cafe, Café Imperial Wien, is locally famous for its Imperial Torte – a marzipan-heavy cake.
+You also won’t want to miss their award-winning Restaurant Opus; room service in a place like this isn’t a bad idea either.

 This cafe also serves a buffet spread every morning for guests looking for breakfast.
-For delicious cocktails and light snacks with live piano performances, try the in-house bar.
+Try the in-house bar for delicious cocktails and light snacks with live piano performances.